aws/aws-database-encryption-sdk-dynamodb/README.md

   from the AWS SDK for Java V2
   and the AwsCryptographicMaterialProviders library.

-  The KMS and DynamoDB-Enhanced Clients from teh AWS SDK For Java V2 are **optional** dependencies.
+  The KMS and DynamoDB-Enhanced Clients from the AWS SDK For Java V2 are **optional** dependencies.

   * **Via Gradle Kotlin**